m-onz/monz/README.md

 * talents: i'm also a saxophonist :saxophone: :saxophone: :saxophone:, musician and music producer & jazz funk record collector
 * pronouns: him/he
 * how to reach me: https://monz.directory
+* vj: yeah I used to be a vj as vjmonz now algovj https://vimeo.com/algovj: https://algovj.com
+* algorave: tried to do a bit of live coding with hydra, webGL shaders and other experiments but not enough free time :(